 Graduating in the fall or spring, after your anticipated graduation date

 If you have completed 8 fall/spring semesters and wish to extend your studies for a ninth fall or spring semester following your anticipated graduation date, you may request approval for a ninth semester from your academic dean.
 Your Dean would then change your graduation date to the appropriate time.
 If you are on financial aid, be sure to consult with your financial aid advisor as funding may not be available for a ninth semester.

 For more information and a form, see: Ninth Semester of Enrollment

 Changing graduation dates for other purposes

 If you are returning from a period of absence from the university (e.g., a personal or medical leave of absence or withdrawal), you may need to have your graduation date changed.
-Often this is done at the time of exit from or return to Duke, but if not, you should contact your academic dean.
-Your dean can fill out and submit a Change of Graduation Date Form for you.
+Often this is done at the time of exit from or return to Duke, but if not, you should contact your Academic Dean.

 If you are not able to graduate on time because you still need to complete curriculum or major requirements, you should consult with your Academic Dean.
 Your Dean can discuss options with you and then change your graduation date.
 If you are on financial aid, be sure to consult with your financial aid advisor for their policies on continued support.